-Product category Brief description ESG Integrated Conventionally run investment strategies seeking a desired balance of risk and return, with ESG integration, binding elements, commitment to engagement and greater transparency.
-Enhanced Integration Conventionally run investment strategies seeking a desired balance of risk and return, with ESG integration, material exclusions, superior to benchmark characteristics, commitment to engagement and greater transparency.
-Transition Specialist focus investment strategies seeking to identify and actively assist the companies on their transition paths to greater suitability (could be one or a combination of product mix, business model, practices/ processes).
+Product category ESGIntegrated Enhanced Integration Transition Sustainable Brief description Conventionally run investment strategies seeking a desired balance of risk and return, with ESG integration, binding elements, commitment to engagement and greater transparency.
+Conventionally run investment strategies seeking a desired balance of risk and return, with ESG integration, material exclusions, superior to benchmark characteristics, commitment to engagement and greater transparency.
+Specialist focus investment strategies seeking to identify and actively assist the companies on their transition paths to greater suitability (could be one or a combination of product mix, business model, practices/processes).
 Exclusions are less important as emphasis is on engagement and change.
-Sustainable Investment strat demonstrable co sustainability, aci allocation to com contributing to ei and/or social obji and clear positioi expected.
-Comm engagement, tra an independent of mmitment to hieved through panies nvironmental ectives.
-A strong n on climate is hitment to nsparency, and

-Sub-types "Solutions" "Impact"

-For EU funds, SFDR Art.
+Investment strategies with demonstrable commitment to sustainability, achieved through allocation to companies contributing to environmental and/or social objectives.
+A strong and clear position on climate is expected.
+Commitment to engagement, transparency, and an independent challenge.
+Sub-types "Solutions" "Impact" For EU funds, SFDR Art.
 8 8 8 8 9